thosgood/this-weeks-finds/markdown/1-50/week29.md

 for "boosting" using path integral methods that are not yet rigorous in the most interesting cases.

-2) Coherence for tricategories, by R. Gordon, A. J. Power, and R.
-Street, preprint, 81 pages.
+2) "Coherence for tricategories", by R. Gordon, A. J. Power, and R. Street, preprint, 81 pages.

-An "n-category" is a kind of algebraic structure that has "objects," "morphisms" between objects, "2-morphisms" between morphisms, and so on up to "n-morphisms."
+An "$n$-category" is a kind of algebraic structure that has "objects," "morphisms" between objects, "2-morphisms" between morphisms, and so on up to "$n$-morphisms."
 However, the *correct* definition of an n-category for the purposes of physics is still unclear!
-I gave a rough explanation of the importance of 2-categories in physics in [week4](week4.html), where I discussed Kapranov and Voevodsky's nice definition of braided tensor 2-categories.
+I gave a rough explanation of the importance of 2-categories in physics in "week4", where I discussed Kapranov and Voevodsky's nice definition of braided tensor 2-categories.
 However, it seems likely that we will need to understand the situation for larger n as well.
 This paper makes a big step in this direction, by defining "tricategories"